whichlight/awareness-bell-timer/readme.md

 Install mplayer.
 This is what will play the sound.
 This is a bash script that runs in the terminal.

 ## Usage
-Add the script to your path.
 To run, type `bell.sh`.
 This will run the timer for 30 minutes.
 To change the amount of minutes, enter that number as the first argument after the command.
 So for 10 minutes, write `bell.sh 10`.
+You can run from anywhere by adding the directory to PATH and making the audio location absolute (rather than relative).